-The Coracle Community is for anyone who feels drawn to it.
-Any of these community meetings are open for any who would want to join.
+The Deeper Journey is for anyone who feels drawn to it.
+Any of these meetings are open for any who would want to join.
 While many may have been deeply shaped by Coracle already, for others this may be the way they first encounter Coracle and are drawn more deeply into fellowship with us and with God.
 In other words, anyone is welcome.

-Folks who may especially appreciate this group are those who
+Folks who may especially appreciate this group are those who:

-- Are yearning for a more meaningful and mature relationship with God and want to walk with others who feel the same way - Realize the value and need of spending time with others who are earnest about their relationships with God and who also desire to see the world become a more loving, just, and peaceful place - Have already experienced the unique integration of "Spiritual Formation and Kingdom Action" Coracle embodies and want to continue towards a seamless and integrated vision of the Christian life - Have struggled a bit to find deeper community in their existing contexts - Find it difficult to see how their gifts and talents can be used redemptively to serve the world and build-up the Kingdom of God
+- Are yearning for a more meaningful and mature relationship with God and want to walk with others who feel the same way. - Realize the value and need of spending time with others who are earnest about their relationships with God and who also desire to see the world become a more loving, just, and peaceful place. - Have already experienced the unique integration of "Spiritual Formation and Kingdom Action" Coracle embodies and want to continue towards a seamless and integrated vision of the Christian life. - Have struggled a bit to find deeper community in their existing contexts. - Find it difficult to see how their gifts and talents can be used redemptively to serve the world and build-up the Kingdom of God.

-Our hope is that the Coracle Community will be a space where anyone longing for More can find it, with others.
+Our hope is that The Deeper Journey will be a space where anyone longing for More can find it, with others.

-The Coracle Community is not a church nor does it aspire to be.
-We see this gathering as a space where those whom may have struggled to find deep and encouraging relationships in their own faith contexts might find them here and return to their local congregations better inspired and equipped to worship and serve there.
+Coracle is not a church nor does it aspire to be, and The Deeper Journey is not intended to replace church.
+We see these gatherings as a space where those who may have struggled to find deep and encouraging relationships in their own faith contexts might find them here and return to their local congregations better inspired and equipped to worship and serve there.
 It may even be that this way of meeting and gathering could be helpfully translated into an existing local congregational context should one be led to do so.
 For some, it may help them feel connected, supported, and challenged while they wait to find a faith community that can provide a deeper sense of belonging and sharpening.

-The Coracle Community gatherings, while open, are particularly for those who are making some commitment to be at them as regularly as possible.
+The Deeper Journey gatherings, while open, are particularly for those who are making some commitment to be at them as regularly as possible.